infor-design/enterprise/specs/DATAGRID.md

 - Test 3 row heights
 - Resize the column and retry

+TODO: Resize/Reordr not converting from % to pixel and failing

 [Expandable Area and Drill Down](/tests/datagrid-expandable-drill-page.html)
 - This tests the eventing along with the expand row feature
 - Open develop tools and watch the console